-Nicola Survanshi, Director of Programs & Operations
+Nicola Survanshi, Executive Director

 Nicola is a champion for ReachOut’s sustainability!
 She strongly believes that online resources and mobile technology can be powerful tools in improving the lives of teens and young adults.
 After graduating with a B.A. from Emory University, she began her professional career in the U.S. Air Force as an Intelligence Officer, stationed at Hickam AFB in Hawaii.
 She later realized her passion for public health and enrolled at Columbia University’s Mailman School of Public Health, graduating with an MPH in 2012.
 During her time at Columbia, she had the opportunity to develop a communications strategy with Ascel Bio, a disease forecasting start-up.
 She also joined in a research project under the Robert Wood Johnson Foundation Health and Society Scholar program, investigating the use of text messaging in community empowerment and health.
 Discoveries from the research sparked the concept for her thesis on the role of text messaging in mental health literacy and help-seeking with adolescents.